akando42/next-map/public/content/posts/09-25/index.md

 date: "09-25"
 title: "Irish Republican Army And The Maze Prision Escape"
 summary: "Are the British or Local Elites better rulers of British formal satelite states?"
-tags: ['IRA', 'Irish Republican Army', 'Ireland','Hong Kong', 'United Kingdom','GeoGenetics','Nicholas Spykman']
+tags: ['IRA', 'Irish Republican Army', 'Ireland','Hong Kong', 'HSBC', 'United Kingdom','GeoGenetics','Nicholas Spykman']
 published: true
 ---
-### Irish Republican Army - An Independence Movement From Britain
+### Irish Republican Army - An Independence Movement From Britain.

 Attila, frequently called Attila the Hun, was the ruler of the Huns from 434 until his death in March 453.